Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

-# Overview
+# Azure.Core shared library for .NET

-Azure.Core provides shared primitives, abstractions, and helpers for .NET Azure SDK service client libraries.
+Azure.Core provides shared primitives, abstractions, and helpers for modern .NET Azure SDK client libraries.
+These libraries follow the [Azure SDK Design Guidelines for .NET](https://azuresdkspecs.z5.web.core.windows.net/DotNetSpec.html) and can be easily identified by package and namespaces names starting with 'Azure', e.g. ```Azure.Storage.Blobs```.
+A more complete list of client libraries using Azure.Core can be found [here](https://github.com/Azure/azure-sdk-for-net#core-services).

-These shared APIs allow client libraries to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.
+Azure.Core allows client libraries to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.

-The main shared concepts of Azure.Core (and so all Azure SDK libraries using Azure.Core) include:
+The main shared concepts of Azure.Core (and so Azure SDK libraries using Azure.Core) include:

-1. Unified APIs for configuring service clients, e.g. configuring retries, logging.
+- Configuring service clients, e.g. configuring retries, logging.
-2. Unified APIs for accessing HTTP responses.
+- Accessing HTTP response details.
-3. Unified APIs for consuming long running operations (LROs).
+- Calling long running operations (LROs).
-4. Unified APIs for consuming asynchronous streams (```IAsyncEnumerable<T>```) by paging.
+- Paging and asynchronous streams (```IAsyncEnumerable<T>``)
-5. Unified exception hierarchy for reporting errors from service requests.
+- Exceptions for reporting errors from service requests in a consistent fashion.
-6. Abstractions for representing Azure SDK credentials.
+- Abstractions for representing Azure SDK credentials.

-The following sections will explain these shared concepts in more detail.
+Below, you will find sections explaining these shared concepts in more detail.

+## Installing
+Typically, you will not need to install Azure.Core; it will be installed for you when you install one of the client libraries using it.
+In case you want to install it explicitly (to implement your own client library, for example), you can find the NuGet package [here](https://www.nuget.org/packages/Azure.Core).

-# Usage Scenarios and Samples
+## Usage Scenarios and Samples

-## Configuring Service Clients Using ```ClientOptions```
+### Configuring Service Clients Using ```ClientOptions```
 Azure SDK client libraries typically expose one or more _service client_ types that are the main starting points for calling corresponding Azure services.
 You can easily find these client types as their names end with the word _Client_.